NHSDigital/patient-switching-adaptors-mapping-documentation/allergy intolerances/README.md

 | note\[0].text                                   | `ObservationStatement / pertinentInformation / pertinentAnnotation / text`                                                                                                               |

-1. Where a valid SNOMED code isn't provided, a value of Transfer-degraded non-drug allergy (196471000000108), or Transfer-degraded drug allergy (196461000000101) is inserted by the adaptor instead
+1. Where a valid SNOMED code isn't provided, a value of Transfer-degraded non-drug allergy (196471000000108), or Transfer-degraded drug allergy (196461000000101) is inserted by the adaptor instead.
+2. `code.text` will be set from the `ObservationStatement / value [@displayName]` when this is present.

 ### Unmapped fields